-If you need to get an FSA ID for parents, you can register for a free Federal Student Aid Identification (FSA ID) through various U.S. Department Education websites including the Federal Student Aid site.
+If you need to get an FSA ID for parents, you can register for a free Federal Student Aid (FSA) ID through various U.S. Department Education websites including the Federal Student Aid site.
 Simply choose a username and password, enter your personal details, accept the terms and conditions and you’re done!

-Your parent FSA ID username and password confirm your identity and grants you access to certain U.S. Department of Education website.
+Your parent FSA ID username and password confirms your identity and grants you access to certain U.S. Department of Education websites.
 Without an FSA ID, you won’t be able to view information about your child’s financial aid information or electronically sign federal student aid documents.

 How to Get an FSA ID for Parents

 You can register for your FSA ID at any time.
 You’ll need one to complete a Free Application for Federal Student Aid (FAFSA®), so it’s best to register early to prevent processing delays.
 Visit a U.S. Department of Education website, such as the Federal Student Aid site, to sign up.

 First, set up log-in information.
 Provide your email address, and choose a username and password you’ll remember.
 Your username must be unique to you.
 Your password should be between eight and 30 characters, with a mix of uppercase and lowercase letters, numerals, and special characters.

 Next, you’ll enter a range of personal information including your name, birthdate, Social Security number, mailing address, and preferred language.
 For further security, you’ll complete four challenge questions and answers that you may be asked if you ever forget your login details.

 Of note, beginning in 2022, all new users must set up one more more two-step verification methods (text, email, or authenticator app) during the “Create an Account” process.
 Once one or more two-step verification methods are set up, users will receive a secure code each time they log in to StudentAid.gov.